godotengine/godot-docs/learning/scripting/visual_script/nodes_purposes.rst

 ^^^^

 In some rare ocassions, it may be desired to pass this Scene Node as argument.
-It can be used to call functions and set/get properties, but it's easier to just drag nodes (or event he node itself that has the script) from the Scene Tree to the canvas for this.
+It can be used to call functions and set/get properties, or just drag nodes (or event the node itself that has the script) from the Scene Tree to the canvas for this.

 SceneTree